Most of us aspire to give our kids a fairy-tale holiday. After all, there's nothing quite like seeing our child's face shining with joy.

 3. Give your child something better than fantasy.

-Instead of the focus on material things that can never be enough, slow down and focus with your child on connection and meaning.
-Kids spell LOVE with the letters TIME.
-Pouring your adoring presence into your child as you share a holiday tradition will do more to fill their cup than a mountain of presents.
+At the holidays, pouring your adoring presence into your child as you share a holiday tradition will do more to fill their cup than a mountain of presents.
 The tradition can be as complicated as making a gingerbread house or as simple as looking at the Hanukkah candles or Christmas lights together in silence.
-Just turn off your phone and be fully present.
-Your child will remember this time with you for the rest of their life.

 4. Do some healing.